mateuszwlosek/azure-pulumi-example/README.md

 | resources_group_name       | Resources group name.
 Generated when kubernetes cluster was created                                                                                                                   | test-resource-group                       |

 Save changes and run the pipeline.
-Rename the pipeline to: Pulumi demo app up
+Rename the pipeline to: `Pulumi demo app up`

-You can check the environment now in Azure UI or in CLI.
+You can check the environment now in Azure webpage or in CLI.

 **When anything is changed in repo, pipeline with rolling update will be executed automatically.
 It's an example of how to deploy changes automatically when e.g demo application in this case is changed.**

-Kubectl useful commands:
+### Kubectl useful commands:
 Switch kubernetes namespace: `kubectl config set-context --current --namespace=demo-namespace` (Replace `demo-namespace` with your namespace, set in environment variables above)
 Check kubernetes deployments: `kubectl get deployment`
 Check kubernetes pods: `kubectl get pods`